benchmarko/CPCBasic/README.md

 - [fixed: Access screen memory in the range &c000-&ffff with *PEEK&POKE*]
 - [done: Pause key: Use ESC, and then any key to continue]
 - [done: COPYCHR$]
+- [done: SPEED INK]

 ## Extensions and Features

 - *MODE 3*: High resolution with real 640x400 pixel and 16 colors; 8x8 pixel characters: [Rectangles](https://benchmarko.github.io/CPCBasic/cpcbasic.html?example=test/rectangles)
 - *|MODE,n*: Change mode without *CLS* (experimental)
 - Computations are not limited to 16 bits
-- *PEEK&POKE* can access "large" memory, not only 64 KB or 512 KB.
-Screen memory can be accessed in the range &c000-&ffff.
+- *PEEK&POKE*: Screen memory can be accessed in the range &c000-&ffff.

 ## Programming hints